The Leadership Blind Spot: Is Your Team a Commodity?

 When your team lacks a shared method to develop these behaviours, you face two very real commercial risks:

-Stalled Momentum: Deals slow down or disappear because your reps aren't perceived as trusted advisors.
+Deals slow down or disappear because your reps aren't perceived as trusted advisors.
 Clients like them, but they don't think of them first when the problem gets urgent.

-Lost Differentiation: Your technical capabilities fail to distinguish you in the market because the human connection isn't there.
+Your technical capabilities fail to distinguish you in the market because the human connection isn't there.
 You're competing on features and price instead of relationships and trust.

 The good news?
 Reputation is a commercial asset you can measure and grow.
 According to CSO Insights research, sales organisations with formal trust-building programs achieve 23% higher win rates and 34% shorter sales cycles.
 The question is: are you leaving that to chance?